iewaij/idinn-streamlit/docs/joss/paper.md

 ### Initialization

 Since we deal with the single-sourcing problem, we use the `SingleSourcingModel` class to initialize the sourcing model.
 Let us pick a single sourcing model which has a lead time of 0 (i.e., the order arrives immediately after it is placed), an initial inventory of 10 and a batch size of 32.
 The holding cost, $h$, and the shortage cost, $s$, are 5 and 495, respectively.
 The demand is generated from a uniform distribution with support $[1, 4]$.
-Notice that both the `demand_low` and `demand_low` parameter are inclusive.
+Notice that both the `demand_low` and `demand_low` parameters are inclusive.
 Hence, the generated demand will never exceed 4.
-In our code, the sourcing model is initialized as follows.
+In `idinn`, the sourcing model is initialized as follows.

 ```python
   import torch